I am many things: scientist, feminist, knitter, runner, avid reader, and country music fan. In particular, I am the three parts of my blog name.

 crazy—I have depression and anxiety, the kind that are chronic and genetic and unlikely to ever fully disappear.
-They have shown up in various forms over the years, notably as an eating disorder in my teens and as postpartum depression after the birth of my first kid.
-I’m also severely introverted, which isn’t a mental illness at all but does tie into my social anxiety.
+They have shown up in various forms over the years, including postpartum depression after the birth of my first kid.

-mama—I’m the mother of Little Boy, now three years old, and I’m currently about two weeks away from giving birth to his baby brother.
-Generic platitudes about motherhood annoy me.
-I can also get very grumpy about unscientific parenting advice.
+mama—I’m the mother of Little Boy and his Younger Brother.
+Generic platitudes about motherhood annoy me, and I can get very grumpy about unscientific parenting advice.

 PhD—The original name of this blog was crazy grad mama, where the “grad” meant “graduate student.”
 I received my PhD in the summer of 2017.
-I’ve chosen not to pursue a career in academia, which means I’m still trying to figure out what I want to be when I grow up.
+After much angst, I chose not to pursue a career in academia and found a pretty great corporate job working with data.

 There’s one other thing you ought to know to make sense of my archives: my wife is transgender.
 She started using she/her pronouns in March 2018; earlier posts refer to my spouse as “he/him.”
 Until mid-2016, we thought we were a straight couple, and my older posts on family and parental gender roles reflect this.